 Attractions: The North Buttress is an excellent route up Colchuck peak with phenomenal views.
 Wide enough to offer climbs of varying difficulties, one can choose a route depending on ability level and weather condtions.

-Maps: Print our topo map on 8.5”x11” paper in landscape mode.
+Maps: See map below for more information.
+Print our topo map on 8.5”x11” paper in landscape mode.
 Note: Use ‘Print Preview’ to properly orient/scale the map before printing.

 Nearest Town: Leavenworth

 Fitness: 2- (easy intermediate) as an overnight trip, 3 (advanced) as a day trip